coreos/coreos-kubernetes/Documentation/kubernetes-networking.md

     * Each Pod in a Kubernetes cluster is assigned an IP in a flat shared networking namespace.
 This allows for a clean network model where Pods, from a networking perspective, can be treated much like VMs or physical hosts.

 * Pod-to-Service Communication
     * Services are implemented by assigning Virtual IPs which clients can access and are transparently proxied to the Pods grouped by that service.
-Requests to the Service IPs are intercepted by a kube-proxy process running on all nodes, which is then responsible for routing to the correct Pod.
+Requests to the Service IPs are intercepted by a kube-proxy process running on all hosts, which is then responsible for routing to the correct Pod.

 * External-to-Internal Communication
     * Accessing services from outside the cluster is generally implemented by configuring external loadbalancers which target all nodes in the cluster.
 Once traffic arrives at a node, it is routed to the correct Service backends via the kube-proxy.